-The Bluegrass Music Hall of Fame and Museum is home to the International Bluegrass Music Association’s “hall of fame.”
+The Bluegrass Music Hall of Fame and Museum, in Owensboro, is home to the International Bluegrass Music Association’s “hall of fame.”
 The Bluegrass Hall and Museum is dedicated to the international history of bluegrass music and it pays tribute to bluegrass pioneers and other legends.
-Located just down the road from Rosine, the home-place of the “Father of Bluegrass,” the museum features an exciting hands-on experience including interactive exhibits, live performances, art work, costumes and films for people of all ages.
+Located just down the road from Rosine, the home-place of the “Father of Bluegrass” Bill Monroe, the museum features an exciting hands-on experience including interactive exhibits, live performances, art work, costumes and films for people of all ages.
 There are wide variety of tours, jam sessions, instrumental lessons and concerts, including the three-day ROMP Festival featuring award-winning artists.

 In Beaver Dam, Kentucky visit the Bill Monroe Homeplace and step back in time with a guided tour at the beautifully restored Monroe Family Home and boyhood home of Bill Monroe.

 “Uncle Pen’s” Cabin

 ‘’Uncle Pen’s’’ Cabin is based in Rosine.
 This is where Bill Monroe first learned to play music.
 This rural mini-museum will take you deep into the roots of Bluegrass music.
 You can also visit the Rosine Barn, listed on the National Register of Historic Places, where Bill was known to perform and take in a free jamboree any Friday night!

 Country Music Highway Museum

 The U.S. 23 Country Music Highway Museum was opened in April 2005, and is located next to the Paintsville Visitor’s Centre off the Paintsville exit of U.S. 23.
 The Museum exhibits memorabilia about the many U.S. 23 Country Music Highway stars.
 Visitors can also enjoy live bluegrass music at "Front Porch Pickin".